anoysantra/Servers_Services/README.md

       action: "restart"
     }
     ```
-    From above example, Now each endpoint will have a function.
-For this above mentioned endpoint, the function will look like this:
+    From the above example, Now each endpoint will have a function.
+For this above-mentioned endpoint, the function will look like this:
     ```python copy

     def service_control_view(request, server_id, service_id):

     """
     note in this function from the above endpoint this function is accepting parameters like server id, and service id.
 Now from the above example: /api/servers/7/services/5/control the server id will have value: 5 and service id: 7.
-If the endpoint gets requested this function will get triggered to evaluate this
+If the endpoint gets requested this function will get triggered to evaluate this.
+    Also, it will be good practice to check if these server id and service id are present or not in DB.
+Write the logic.
     """

          if request.method == 'POST':